How to Publish Fictitious Business Name in Newspaper

 Publishing a legal announcement is a type of classified advertising that's often governed by a local or state law.
 They are published in approved journals or newspapers that inform the public in a certain area.
 These journals or newspapers are picked based on where the business is located.
 Once the legal announcement is published, the journal or newspaper will then form an Affidavit of Publication.

 If you need help with knowing how to publish fictitious business name in newspaper, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.